 Leveraged Lease Transactions: Subway Cars - During 1995, MTA Bridges and Tunnels entered into a sale/leaseback transaction with a third party whereby MTA Bridges and Tunnels sold certain subway cars, which were contributed by MTA New York City Transit, for net proceeds of \$84.2.
 These cars were subsequently leased back by MTA Bridges and Tunnels under a capital lease.
 The advanced credit of \$34.2 was netted against the carrying value of the leased assets, and the assets were recontributed to the MTA New York City Transit.
 MTA Bridges and Tunnels transferred \$5.5 to the MTA, representing the net economic benefit of the transaction.
 The remaining proceeds, equal to the net present value of the lease obligation, of which \$71.3 was placed in an irrevocable deposit account at ABN AMRO Bank N.V. and \$7.5 was invested in U.S. Treasury Strips.
-The estimated yields and maturities of the deposit account and the Treasury Strips are expected to be sufficient to meet all of the regularly scheduled obligations under the lease as they become due, including the 2016 purchase option.
-Notice of the exercise of the purchase option has been delivered and the purchase option closing is scheduled for August 15, 2016.
-The capital lease obligation is included in other long-term liabilities.
+The estimated yields and maturities of the deposit account and the Treasury Strips are expected to be sufficient to meet all of the regularly scheduled obligations under the lease as they become due, including the 2016 purchase option, which was exercised in August 2016.